-Vermont Senator Welch joined us to celebrate the Rural Energy for America Program (REAP) grant we obtained for one of our farm clients.
-We were pleased to hear that along with the Senator, several Vermont USDA administrators and NRCS officials wished to visit to promote this award for our digester project.
-The event was held at the picturesque “Savage View Farm” on Grand Isle, on the shore of Lake Champlain.
+Vermont Senator Peter Welch joined us to kickoff our anaerobic digester project which was helped by the Rural Energy for America Program (REAP) grant we obtained for our farm client in late 2022.
+We were pleased to see that along with the Senator, several Vermont USDA administrators and NRCS officials visited to promote USDA’s support of farm biogas.
+The event was held at the picturesque “Savage View Farm” on Grand Isle, on the shores of Lake Champlain.

-We had told USDA that we originally visited this farm because we heard there was a school located within 100 yards of its manure pit!
-Hearing this story, USDA decided to invite about 40 kids from the school to join us to learn about the biogas process that will soon reduce odors, mitigate greenhouse gases and increase the farm’s income through the sale of renewable energy.
+We had told USDA we originally visited this farm because we heard there was a school located within 100 yards of its manure pit!
+Hearing this, they decided to invite about 40 kids from the school to join us to learn about the biogas project that will soon reduce odors, mitigate greenhouse gases and increase the farm’s income through the sale of renewable energy.

-Television crews from three stations attended the event as well as other media.
-Dairy farming remains an important Vermont industry and part of the state’s brand.
-As a result, generous state incentives, including a 20-year power purchase agreement, can be combined with the federal environmental programs.
-Long standing programs now much better funded due to the Inflation Reduction Act.
+Television crews from three stations covered the event as well as other media.
+Dairy farming remains an important part of the Vermont brand.
+As a result, state incentives, including a 20-year power purchase agreement, can be combined with federal grants on methane digester projects.
+These are long standing programs, now much better funded, due to the Inflation Reduction Act.